Search results for

 Kaitlyn Cimino / Android Authority

 And then things start to get interesting.
-Like the original ScanWatch, the new generation features a small grayscale OLED display, the official “window” into the watch’s undercover features.
+Like the original ScanWatch, the newer generation features a small grayscale OLED display, the official “window” into the watch’s undercover features.
 With a turn of the digital crown, users can check their heart rate, temperature variation, steps, and distance, start a workout or breathwork session, take an ECG or SpO2 measurement, and access the device’s settings.
-Notably, there isn’t a screen for sleep tracking, which feels like a slight oversight as the ScanWatch 2 can actually track your sleep patterns.
+Notably, there isn’t a screen for sleep tracking, which feels like a slight oversight as the ScanWatch 2 can actually track your sleep patterns, which I’ll cover more below.
 This display space is small, measuring just .63 inches, but I find it plenty useful for completing basic tasks and checking stats.

 A user checks their temperature variations on their Withings ScanWatch 2.